kuhchung/kuhchung.github.io/pages/Skills-Tier-List.md

 This one is tough.
 It's either bottom S tier or top A tier I think.
 But it also requires a certain standard of play to execute.

 ### Element Atk Up (Gunner), Bonus Shot, Pierce S Boost, Pierce S All Up, Clust S All Up, Normal S All Up, Normal S Boost
-Basically, pick the type of ammo you want to shoot and apply these skills.
+Pick the type of ammo you want to shoot and apply these skills.
 Indispensible.

 ## A Tier
 ### Attack Up